-Kiali works with Istio in OpenShift or Kubernetes.
+Kiali works with Istio in Kubernetes distributions.
 It visualizes the service mesh topology and provides visibility into features like request routing, circuit breakers, request rates, latency and more.
 Kiali offers insights about the mesh components at different levels, from abstract Applications to Services and Workloads.

 - Observability Features

 - Configuration and Validation Features

 The following observability features help you ensure your mesh is healthy or to quickly identify problem areas in operation.
 It combines topology, telemetry, traces, logs, events and definitions in a holistic view of your system.

 Kiali provides a summary page of the Service Mesh namespaces and the status of their Applications, Workloads and Services.